-This course requires students to recognize and apply a variety of techniques and operations to ensure an understanding of basic metalworking processes.
+This course requires students to possess foundational math skills such as adding and subtracting fractions, use of a ruler, and to recognize and apply a variety of techniques and operations to ensure an understanding of basic metalworking processes.
 Required areas of concentration include material identification, blueprint reading, project development, measurement, portable hand tools, introductory machining operations, introductory welding techniques, shop maintenance, and safety.
 School-to-work related skills are introduced.